 ACH Child and Family Services offers a continuum of care with service modalities and interventions that are individualized to each client based on the service plan or program service.
+The agency will promote a safe and therapeutic environment to keep staff, foster parents and service receipts safe.
+ACH Child and Family Services will utilize interventions that promote respect, healing and positive behavior.

 ACH's service continuum is outcome-focused, data-informed, and fiscally sound.
-ACH has designed the network development process to improve provider availability in a manner that is responsive to the needs and demographics found in the Fort Worth and surrounding rural communities (Tarrant, Parker, Johnson, Hood, Palo Pinto, Erath, and Somervell counties).
+ACH has designed the network development process to improve Provider availability in a manner that is responsive to the needs and demographics found in Fort Worth, TX and surrounding rural communities (Tarrant, Parker, Johnson, Hood, Palo Pinto, Erath, and Somervell counties).
 The Network delivers the most appropriate array of services for meeting the needs of its clients.

-The Single Source Continuum Contact (SSCC) is managed by a Division of ACH called "Our Community.
-Our Kids" (OCOK).
+The Single Source Continuum Contact (SSCC) is managed by a Division of ACH called "Our Community Our Kids" (OCOK).
 OCOK manages a Provider Network and provides direct Case Management Services through its centralized structure that provides for the integration and coordination of services of the participating services providers, community partners and court officials.
-OCOK is a lead agency that has a network of subcontractors and is legally authorized to operate as the lead agency for this project.
+OCOK is a lead agency that has a Network of Subcontractors and is legally authorized to operate as the lead agency for this project through the Single Source Continuum Contract with the Texas Department of Family and Protective Services.

 In alignment with ACH's operational philosophy of community engagement and community care, the SSCC organizational design leverages the strengths of community providers to best meet the needs of children, youth, and families in our catchment area.
-Operating under ACH's present governance and organizational structure, the network administration body will build upon the significant relationships ACH has established in its 102-year history with community leaders and partnering organizations.
+Operating under ACH's present governance and organizational structure, the network administration body will build upon the significant relationships ACH has established in its 107-year history with community leaders and partnering organizations.